ketanhdoshi/ketanhdoshi.github.io/_posts/2021-4-1-Beam-Search.md

 **First Position**

 - Consider the output of the model at the first position.
-It starts with the “<START>” token and obtains probabilities for each word.
+It starts with the "&lt;START&gt;" token and obtains probabilities for each word.
 It now selects the _two_ best characters in that position. eg. “A” and “C”.

 **Second Position**